Dr Andy Bob

 chopped cilantro (double if you like cilantro)

-pure ground red chile (to taste)
+pure ground red chile (to taste, 1/2 T maybe)

 corn tortillas for scooping